News for the Internationalization Fund | Octagona Srl

 Law 133/08, Art.
 6(2)(c).

-• the financed amount with a ceiling of €300,000 compared to the previous €500,000;
+• the amount financed which is capped at €300,000 as opposed to the previous €500,000;

 We invite all companies interested in further information and insights on this issue to contact the Octagona team at the following email address: [email protected] or by phone: 059.9770184.